Multitenancy (Classic)

 Overview

 For a general overview on this topic, see the Multitenancy guide.
-If you have problems using the App Router, refer to the corresponding troubleshooting section for details on route configuration.

 In CAP Java, the Node.js based cds-mtx module is reused to handle tenant provisioning.
 This reuse has the following implications: